pavitranew/session-3/readme.md

   }
 ```

-You should consider making the menu disappear on small screen after a selection has been made using a conditional:
+You should consider making the menu disappear on small screen after a selection has been made using a conditional in the hashchange script:

 ```js
 if (window.innerWidth <= 740) {